All libraries are open from 9 a.m. to 9 p.m. today.

-All libraries are open from 9 a.m. to 5:30 p.m. today.
+All locations are open today from 9 a.m. to 5:30 p.m.

-All libraries are open from 9 a.m. to 5:30 p.m. today.
+All locations are open today from 9 a.m. to 5:30 p.m.

 Kitchener Public Library is governed by a Board composed of members of the community appointed to serve for a four-year term.
 The composition and responsibilities of the Board are established by Provincial legislation.